ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 email on behalf of the Organizational Domain.

-For example, an attacker who controls the SPF record for "evil.example.com" can send mail with an visible From: header field containing "foo@example.com" that can pass both authentication and the DMARC check against "example.com".
+For example, an attacker who controls the SPF record for "evil.example.com" can send mail with an RFC5322.From header field containing "foo@example.com" that can pass both authentication and the DMARC check against "example.com".